xzn/ntrviewer-hr/README.md

 ## Feedback

-If you have any furthur questions, feel free to post in discussion at https://github.com/xzn/ntrviewer-hr/discussions
+If you have any further questions, feel free to post in discussion at https://github.com/xzn/ntrviewer-hr/discussions

 For bugs and other issues you can open an issue at https://github.com/xzn/ntrviewer-hr/issues